kingakw/DonateBOOKs/README.md

 Your books can enrich the lives of others readers.

 This project was based on similar project made during PortfolioLab as part of the CodersLab Front-end course.
+On landing page press menu to navigate (smooth scrolling).

 # ▶️ DEMO